Location and Hours

 I am the Office Manager for Student Health & Counseling Services and provide administrative support to the centers' professional staff.
 My responsibilities are to do the many tasks required by the Director and the staff to keep the office running smoothly.
 I have a background in the medical field doing Administrative/Secretarial work and as a Surgical Scrub Tech.
 When I am not at work I enjoy spending time with my family.

-Administrative Coordinator for Student Counseling Services
+Office Assistant for Student Wellness Services

 |Liaison for:||Therapist Name|